+Next, William shared his life motto in a single sentence: “In the middle of difficulty lies opportunity”.
 A simple quote can speak volumes about you as a person and your attitude to work and life itself.

 Beyond showing how you see the world, it signals to companies whether you might fit into their culture.
 This shows us that William is not the kind of person that gives up.
 He perceives problems as opportunities.

 Taken together, these sections give a brief and quick insight into who William is and the energy he would bring to his role and the team.
 As opposed to a lengthy personal summary, William said all he needed to in two short sentences.
 Now, let’s continue with William’s experience section…

 William includes 3 jobs within his experience section.
 These are the most recent and significant jobs that relate to the field he hopes to work in.
 They’re also quite diverse.

 Rather than writing pages on every job he has ever had, he has tailored his experience to three impactful descriptions of the jobs that relate most to the job vacancy.

 He also decided to name the section Entrepreneurial Experience.
 This suggests that it covers only a portion of his work experience.
 This is a case where careful decision-making really pays off.

 William goes on to make use of an Enhancv exclusive – the “My Time” section.
 This allows users to show their time spent during the week or a typical day-in-the-life.